Minnesota Tax Relief Guide to Resolving Unfiled & Unpaid Taxes

 - Your age and health

-- The Department’s potential to collect the debt in full
+- The Department’s potential to collect the liability in full

 - The existence of any other liable party, such as a spouse